mdang/ga-lessons/js-functions/README.md

 ## Function Declarations vs Function Expressions

-In JS, function declarations are always moved, or "hoisted," to the top of their scope by the interpreter.
+In JS, function declarations are always moved, or **hoisted**, to the top of their scope by the interpreter.

 In other words, you can call a function declaration before defining it, which is **not** the case with function expressions.